Holy Trinity Parish providing the Arrowsmith Program

 The Holy Trinity Parish was the first school to provide the Arrowsmith Program in Victoria.
 Holy Trinity Parish consists of the communities of St Catherine’s Moorabbin, St Paul’s Bentleigh and St Peter’s Bentleigh East.

 The Holy Trinity Parish Schools began providing Arrowsmith Program in 2015.
 This three year ‘Pilot Program’ commenced with an enrolment of thirty children from Years 1 to 4 with three Arrowsmith Classrooms operating across St Catherine’s and St Peter’s.
 Of these 30 children, 14 were already enrolled in one of the Holy Trinity Parish schools and 16 came from all around Melbourne and country Victoria.
 After tracking the children and seeking feedback from classroom teachers and parents we saw significant shift in the children's cognitive development.
-We then sought approval from the Catholic Education Melbourne to continue post our Pilot.

 From 2018 St Catherine’s Moorabbin is the home for The Holy Trinity Parish to provide the Arrowsmith Program in the newly refurbished Arrowsmith Centre.